SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 ### Indication:
 The Indication component controls an exteral LED indicator for feedback to the user.
 Any object inside the system may supply a Task Notification to the Indication object to trigger a 1 or 2 number flashing code in variety colors.

 At start-up, this object outputs the firmware version number in RGB color.
-Red for MAJOR, Green for MINOR, Blue for REVISION number of the firmware.
+Red for MAJOR, Green for MINOR, Blue for PATCH number of the firmware.

 This version of the indication object is programmed to operate a 1 wire output using the RMT (remote control transceiver) driver to control an WS2812 LED.